BryanMorfe/shprep/README.md

 `$ make`

 **Attention v0.1.1 and below:**
 If `make` does not compile and you get an error of `undefined reference to crypt` then you need to manually compile and link `libcrypt` by running this command:

-`gcc shadow_prep.c -lcrypt -o shprep`
+`$ gcc shadow_prep.c -lcrypt -o shprep`

 After that command is ran, proceed to next step.

 ### Step 3: Install (Optional)